jesscmoore/jesscmoore.github.io/_posts/2021-03-02-how-to-setup-jekyll.md

 ---
 Jekyll is a static site generator for making websites.
 Here are the steps I took to create a website with Jekyll on github pages on Mac Mojave 10.14.6.
 Thanks to Amanda Visconti's lesson [Building a static stie with Jekyll and Github Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) and the documentation at [Jekyll](https://jekyllrb.com/docs/installation/macos/)

-Dynamic websites pull information from a database to populate each webpage, using content management systems like Drupal or Wordpress.
-Static websites do not use a CMS, instead each webpage is created statically using page templates that can be shared across all webpages in your site.
-Jekyll sites are typically quicker as there is no querying of a database to source information for the webpage.
-Jekyll creates static webpages which are hosted like any other website.
-Static pages also allow for easier version control as versions are simply text changes rather than databases changes.
+Whilst dynamic websites are great for complex web sites where a database is needed for content management system (eg Drupal or Wordpress), in many cases a static website is sufficient and are less complex to manage.
+The Jekyll static site generator provides a simple solution.

 ## Installation